 On the days leading up to moving day, try to involve your child as much as possible with the packing, planning, and organizing.
 This will give them a sense of ownership for part of the move.
 On the day of the move, you can ask for assistance with sweeping each room when you empty them to ensure nothing is left behind.
 Just remember that you may need to stop to discuss plans for the move and how the house they’ve known will become empty.

 4. Arrange For Help

 If needed, see about asking a neighbor that you trust, grandparent, or another loved one if they will help out with caring for your child on the day of the move, at least for some part of it.
 You never want to have your child overwhelmed on a day when there will be so much that needs to get done.
-Moving Mule, an interstate moving company locator, suggests having an alternative place for children and pets on moving day, both for their safety and comfort and that of the movers.
+This local Texas moving company suggests having an alternative place for children and pets on moving day, both for their safety and comfort and that of the movers.

 5. Go Slow Settling In

 It can take your child some time to adjust to the new surroundings, which can get difficult at times.
 Some parents take the initial steps of setting up their child’s room before he or she arrives at the new home to ease a few of the challenges.

 No matter the circumstances, you will find that there will be several things you need to do to make a move just right for everyone in your family.
 Once you are settling in, you can start to talk with neighbors and other parents from the school to begin building up your new network of support and services.
 After you are settled in the new home, you will be glad that you took the time to plan everything in advance.